 Dhondas/Khaskhasa/Topatla

 Cucumber Cake or Kakdiche Dondas is the most interesting dish here.
-It is a long preparation but the taste is just out of the world.
-Cucumber, semolina, jaggery, peanuts, grated coconut, salt, cardamom ingredients.
+It is a long preparation, but the taste is just out of this world.
+Cucumber, semolina, jaggery, peanuts, grated coconut, salt, and cardamom ingredients.
 This is usually prepared and served hot for breakfast.
-Back then my granny (she cannot cook these days) made these and luckily I don’t miss them as my MIL cooks them to perfection too.
-Dhondas is soft grainy in texture and full of flavors.
+Back then, my granny (she cannot cook these days) made these, and luckily, I don’t miss them as my MIL cooks them to perfection too.
+Dhondas are soft and grainy in texture and full of flavors.
 Guess what?
 It is probably the most fulfilling breakfast ever!

 Ghavane

-Easy and 3 ingredients dish.
-Traditionally made on cast iron, this rice flour thin crepe-like dosas are quite fulfilling.
+Easy and 3 3-ingredient dish.
+Traditionally made on cast iron, these rice flour thin crepe-like dosas are quite fulfilling.
 They are also known as neer dosa.
 They taste best with usual or chicken.
-The localities love to have this with tea for breakfast.
-This is one of the most ordered Malvani dishes in Sindhudurg so ensure to have it this morning for breakfast else it usually gets over in small food joints before 11 am.
+The locals love to have this with tea for breakfast.
+This is one of the most ordered Malvani dishes in Sindhudurg, so ensure to have it this morning for breakfast, else it usually gets over in small food joints before 11 am.

 Goad Ghavane

 Omg, these are pure magic!
-Like Ghavane these are the same but they are sweet.
+Like Ghavane, these are the same, but they are sweet.
 Stuffed with coconut and jaggery filling (the same filling used for steamed modaks).
 I love having them for breakfast.
-My MIL never misses to make them for me as I stay far away from my parents and have no relatives nearby she makes sure I don’t feel homesick ever.
+My MIL never misses making them for me as I stay far away from my parents and have no relatives nearby; she makes sure I don’t feel homesick ever.

 Batata Kaap/Rawa Fry Potato

-The first time I had these was when my MIL made them on a cast iron tawa.
+The first time I had these was when my MIL made them on a cast-iron tawa.
 The semolina cover and soft cooked potato inside surely give tough competition to the boring potato wedges/potato fries.
 These are simple and can be eaten as an evening monsoon snack or simply when you are short of veggies.
-The best combination is dal, rice, and batata kaap πŸ™‚ Every time we make these, there is always a fight for the last one.
+The best combination is dal, rice, and batata kaap 🙂 Every time we make these, there is always a fight for the last one.

 Nirfanas Kaap

-Similar preparation to the batata kaap but just replace these with breadfruit/nirfanas.
+Similar preparation to the batata kaap, but just replace these with breadfruit/nirfanas.
 They are the best!
-I never miss having them when they are in the season.
-And yes batata kaap and nirfanas kaap taste different so both have a special place in my heart.
-But guess what this one is my personal favorite and I’m a little inclined towards nirfanas πŸ™‚
+I never miss having them when they are in season.
+And yes, batata kaap and nirfanas kaap taste different, so both have a special place in my heart.
+But guess what, this one is my personal favorite, and I’m a little inclined towards nirfanas 🙂

 Fanasachi Bhaji